-Classification of elements in Long form periodic table, Ionization Energy and Oxidation numbers
+Classification of elements in Long-form periodic table, Ionization Energy & Oxidation numbers

 Elements are arranged in ascending order of their atomic number and according to their electronic configurations, the sequence of elements agrees with the Auf-bau principle, The long form periodic table is classified into 4 blocks which are: S-block elements, P-block elements, d-block elements, and f-block elements.

 The elements are arranged in an ascending order of their atomic numbers forming a table of 18 vertical columns and 7 horizontal periods, To indicate the type of the element: S, P except zero-group is a representative element or main group element, zero group is a noble gas, d is the main transition element, and f is the inner transition element.

 To indicate the position of the element in the periodic table: Number of periods is the highest principal quantum number in the electronic configuration, (The number of the period = number of the last S), Number of the group is the number of valency electrons (electrons in the outer energy level).

 All elements in group VII-A are called halogens, The electronic configuration of their outer sublevel is nP5, they are diatomic-monovalent, Seven non-metallic elements are diatomic molecules at room temperature (H2, N2, O2, F2, Cl2, Br2, and I2).

 Elements in zero-group are called noble gases: (2He, 10Ne, 18Ar, 36Kr, 54Xe, 86Rn), they are monoatomic and the electronic configuration of the outer sublevel in the noble gas is nP6 except 2He (1S²), The maximum number of electrons which sublevels can take is S2, P6, d10, F14, The sequence of energy levels are: